-Skills book page 8 'The siege of Constantinople'

-- It is important to reiterate how the Middle Ages were a transformative period in European history.
+Lesson Plan 3 Reference pages 8-9 Topics Resources Skills book page • The Roman Empire 8 'The siege of Crusades (1095-1270) Constantinople' End of the Middle Ages: Reasons and consequences Prior knowledge / Introduction It is important to reiterate how the Middle Ages were a transformative period in European history.
 This time was characterised by feudalism, the influence of the Church, the rapid growth of towns and expansion trade, the development of powerful monarchies, and key intellectual and cultural achievements.
 Understanding the background knowledge of this era provides valuable insights into the foundations of modern Europe and the dynamics that shaped its societies.
-Before proceeding with the lessons on the Middle Ages, read relevant content related to the topic at hand from reputable online and print sources to ensure a better communication of the significance of the Middle Ages to students. - Medieval society was structured in a hierarchical manner, with distinct social classes.
+Before proceeding with the lessons on the Middle Ages, read relevant content related to the topic at hand from reputable online and print sources to ensure a better communication of the significance of the Middle Ages to students.
+Medieval society was structured in a hierarchical manner, with distinct social classes.
 The highest class was the nobility, which consisted of kings, queens, lords, and knights.
 The nobility held the most power, land, and wealth.
 Next came the clergy, who were members of the Church, had religious authority and also controlled many key resources.
 The majority of the population belonged to the peasant class, engaging in agricultural labour on lands belonging to the nobility and clergy in exchange for protection.
 Medieval society was thus governed by feudalism which was the socio-economic system based on the exchange of land for loyalty and service: lords granted land (fiefs) to vassals, who in turn granted land to sub-vassals and peasants.
 This created a pyramid-like structure of land ownership and obligations.
 The feudal system established a mutual dependency, with the nobility protecting the vassals, who provided military service.
 The peasantry supported the system through their labour.
 Understanding feudalism would help get a fairer picture of the complexities and inequalities that shaped Medieval society.
 Another thing with a great influence was religion, specifically the dominant role of Christianity and the power of the Church during this time.
 These characteristics influenced what life was like for people living the Middle Ages.